RIP Google+ (And What it Means for Your Business)

 Google+ and Local SEO

-In the early days of Google+, the product delivered local SEO benefits to brands that were actively publishing and engaged on local G+ pages.
+In the early days of Google+, the product delivered local SEO benefits to brands that were actively publishing and engaged on local Google+ pages.
 Over the past two years however, Google removed the influence of these posts and local pages from organic search results.
 In fact, local Google+ pages were, increasingly, being removed entirely and were next to impossible to find anywhere online.
 The end of Google+ is, therefore, highly unlikely to have any impact on your local SEO.

 Social Engagement on Google+